stephaniejue/100-days-of-code/log.md

 **Thoughts** After creating the API request yesterday I worked on formatting the data today.
 I created 2 functions to convert kelvin (the default temp returned) into farenheit and celsius.
 I added sunrise and sunset times and converted those times from unix to javascript local time format.
 I also added a weather icons library and table to ogranize all weather elements.

+**Link(s) to work**: [Weather App Github](https://github.com/stephaniejue/weather_app), [Weather App Codepen](http://codepen.io/stephjuechin/pen/LxVMwm

+### Day 7: Monday, January 9, 2017

+**Today's Progress**: Continued working on my weather app

+**Thoughts** Had to create a workaround because geolocator api was returning a 403 error.
+Used $.getJSON("http://ipinfo.io"..) instead, which is working pretty well (and in codepen!).
+Created function to change time icon depending on local time of user.
+Need to do some cleanup with my js file and figure out the 403 errors.
+Might look in to google's geo api instead.
+Still happy about my progress, not feeling as lost as I thought I would with triaging AJAX/API errors.

 **Link(s) to work**: [Weather App Github](https://github.com/stephaniejue/weather_app), [Weather App Codepen](http://codepen.io/stephjuechin/pen/LxVMwm)